datarockets/TUTBYBot/README.md

 ## Usage for learning
 1. Fork it
-2. Obtain your [Bot Token] and [Botan Token], copy examples_secrets.rb to config folder, rename to secrets.rb and put your tokens like in example.
+2. Obtain your [Bot Token] and [Botan Token], copy `secrets.rb` to config folder and put your tokens like in example.
 3. Install necessary gems and run it as a background job.

 ```sh